Vonng/pigsty/docs/d-redis.md

 A condensed definition of three Redis clusters is given below, including.

-* A 1-node, 3-instance Redis Sentinel cluster `redis-sentinel`
+* A 1-node, 3-instance Redis Sentinel cluster `redis-sentinel`.
 * A 2-node, 12-instance Redis Cluster `redis-cluster`.
-* A 1-node, one-master-two-slave Redis Standalone cluster `redis-standalone`
+* A 1-node, one primary & two replicas Redis Standalone cluster `redis-standalone`.

-You need to assign a unique port number to the Redis instance on the node.
+It would help to assign a unique port to the Redis instance on the node.

 ### Redis Sentinel Cluster Example

-### Redis Sentinel Example

 ```yaml